Best time to visit Thailand

-While it’s true that it never really gets cold in Thailand, there is actually a “cold season” there.
-If you’re from a freezing place like Michigan or London, you probably laugh at the notion that 60-65F is cold.
+While it’s true that it never gets really cold in Thailand, there is actually a “cold season” there.
+If you’re from a freezing place like Michigan or London, you’ll probably laugh at the notion that 60-65F is cold.
 This season generally lasts from November to February, and it is probably the most pleasant time to travel in Thailand.

 The hot (or dry) season lasts from February to May.
 There are lots of hot, sunny days during this time.
 In the northern part of the country there’s very little rain, and even droughts, while in the south on the islands there’s already quite a bit of rain.

 The rainy season in Thailand lasts from May to October.
 Usually, it will rain once a day for a few hours, so it’s really not that bad.
 Keep in mind, though, that some places may experience flooding during the rainy season.

 For your reference, here is a summary of the weather conditions in Thailand.